 Travelers are not only seeking clean accommodations, but the security of a hotel team that is going above and beyond for their guests.
 Whether you’re highlighting digital keys, vaccine requirements, or flexible cancellation policies, your marketing efforts can provide that clarity and support.

-The remote workforce will still be on the rise as a hotel trend in 2022, which was growing for years before the pandemic, and millions more workers shifted to working from home in 2020.
+Engaging the remote workforce will still be on the rise as a hotel trend in 2022.
+The remote workforce was growing for years before the pandemic, and millions more workers shifted to working from home in 2020.
 This year, a study on remote work forecasted that 51% of global knowledge workers will work remotely by the end of 2021.
 In this research, a remote worker was defined as both full-time remote employees and hybrid workers.
 Still, the numbers are significant.

 As vaccinations and boosters increase, bleisure trips are expected to rise, as well.
 Bleisure - or a trip booked for both business and leisure - isn’t really a new hotel trend in 2022, as the term actually dates back over a decade.
 However, with more workers than ever seeking remote work opportunities, the number of travelers with the ability to book bleisure trips is expected to increase as the travel landscape becomes safer.